markgbeckett/jupiter_ace/mpf-i/README.md

 ### Reset

 The MPF-1 interprets Restart (that is, a call to memory address 0x0000) as a warm restart of the Monitor, without affecting any user code or data in memory.
 This provides a useful way to recover from a bug that sends your program into memory it should not be accessing.
 Pressing the Reset key on the Minstrel 4th will stop your program and reset the Monitor.
-However, your program will still be in memory, assuming it has not been corrupted by the bug, so you can debug it.
+However, your program will still be in memory, so you can debug it (assuming it has not been corrupted by the bug).

 Note that this does not work for the RAM-based version of the Monitor.
 For this version, Reset will run the Ace ROM reset function which wipes the RAM, losing both user code and the monitor itself.